helmetroo/fetch-twitter-bookmarks/README.md

 <a name="feedback"></a>
 # Feedback

-Questions or thoughts on this project?
+Questions or thoughts on this application?
 Have ideas for a better approach?
 I'd love to hear them.
-Open an issue for this project or email me.
+Open an [issue](https://github.com/helmetroo/fetch-twitter-bookmarks/issues) or email me.